codefellows/seattle-iOS-401d8/07-core-data-hotel/class-33/README.md

   * accessing the `ManagedObjectContext` to save and fetch from Core Data.
   * Inserting new `Entities`
   * All Core Data related logic
+* Create a `HotelService` class that should abstract and your application's business logic:
+  * booking reservations
+  * checking availability for `Room`s

 ## Submitting Your Assignment